 It is tempting for parties to draft document requests as broadly as possible in the hope that something useful will turn up.
 This decision, however, provides another example of a court limiting discovery even when such limitations may actually result in more costs for both parties.
 Although the dealers ultimately may get all of the documents they want, they will have to work a little harder to get them.
 And, as this case shows, burden is only one of the factors governing the scope of discovery.

-The U.S. District Court for the District of Maine recently announced that several amendments to the District Court’s Local Rules will take effect on July 1, 2018.
+The U.S. District Court for the District of ME recently announced that several amendments to the District Court’s Local Rules will take effect on July 1, 2018.
 Of particular relevance here, the Local Rules will be amended as follows:

 Local Rule 26 – Discovery and New Court Form to Request a Hearing Re Discovery Dispute: